faariha/Library-Management-System/README.md

 This is a Library Management System focused on two portals, admin and users.
 The security features of the project are enhanced to ensure reliability.
+HTML, PHP, CSS, JavaScript and MySQL were used.

 Workflow -